The Days of Sadat: Plot

 The film then chronicles the conflict between the Free Officers, the attempted assassination of Gamal Abdel Nasser, the British withdrawal from Egypt, and Gamal Abdel Nasser's subsequent assumption of power and nationalization of the Suez Canal.
 As a result of the nationalization of the Suez Canal, Britain, France, and Israel declared war on Egypt (the Tripartite Aggression) in 1956.
 The film then recounts the 1967 war, the death of Abdel Hakim Amer, and Nasser's appointment of Amer as his vice president.
-Nasser's death, his assumption of the presidency, and his subsequent struggle with the centers of power and their elimination (the Corrective Revolution), during which he dismissed Vice President Ali Sabri, Minister of the Interior Sharawi Gomaa, Minister of Information Mohamed Fayek, Speaker of Parliament Labib Shoukair, and Presidential Secretary Sami Sharaf, all of whom attempted to stage a coup against the regime.
+Nasser's death, the assumption of the presidency by Sadat and his subsequent struggle with the centers of power and their elimination (the Corrective Revolution), during which he dismissed Vice President Ali Sabri, Minister of the Interior Sharawi Gomaa, Minister of Information Mohamed Fayek, Speaker of Parliament Labib Shoukair, and Presidential Secretary Sami Sharaf, all of whom attempted to stage a coup against the regime.
 The film recounts how Sadat was almost the sole planner of the October War deception strategy, to the point that he devised plans to deceive Israel while walking through the halls and garden of his palace, only to inform the top military commanders the next day.
 It also recounts how he successfully pressured the Soviets to hand over the weapons and equipment they had been withholding from Egypt during Nasser's era.
 Above all, it recounts the details of his unannounced visit to Jerusalem, highlighting his speech in the Knesset with documentary footage of his arrival and reception.
 A widespread arrest campaign then took place following signs of sectarian strife.
 The film culminates with Sadat's assassination during a military parade commemorating the anniversary of the October War.